james-jory/segment-personalize-workshop/exercise3/README.md

 ![Lambda Function Config](images/LambdaRecEndpointCreate.png)

 Scroll down to the "Function code" panel.
 The source code for the function has already been written and is provided in this repository at [recommendations/lambda_function.py](recommendations/lambda_function.py).
-Open this file in a new browser tab/window, copy it to your clipboard, and paste it into the source code editor for our Lambda function as shown below.
-Click the "Save" button at the top of the page when you're done.
+Open this file in a new browser tab/window, copy it to your clipboard, and paste it into the source code editor for our Lambda function as shown below. **Click the "Save" button at the top of the page when you're done.**

 ![Lambda Function Code](images/LambdaRecCode.png)

+(Be sure to save your function before proceeding.)

 ### Wire up Personalize API using Lambda Layer